Luke Crosbie: Club career

 He made his debut for Edinburgh off the bench against the Italian outfit Zebre coming on for Cornell du Preez in 64th minute.

 In December 2017 after impressing with a physical and abrasive style of style of play allied with a rare turn of pace for a player of his stature, Crosbie signed his first professional deal with the club which will keep him at Edinburgh for at least the next two-and-a-half years.

 International career

 He was called up to Scotland's squad for the 2019 Six Nations Championship.
 He was called up again to the 2020 Six Nations Championship squad.

 He made his Scotland debut against Tonga on 30 October 2021.
 Scotland won the match 60–14.

 He captained a Scotland 'A' side against Chile on 25 June 2022 in Santiago.

 In 2023 Crosbie was selected in Scotland's 33 player squad for the 2023 Rugby World Cup in France.

+Personal life

+In February 2024, Crosbie started dating Belle Hassan, a make-up artist, daughter of actor Tamer Hassan, and contestant on the fifth series of reality dating show Love Island.
+The couple split in early 2025, with Hassan implicitly alleging that Crosbie had emotionally abused her.